JamesTurnerGit/CV/README.md

 #### Software Engineer Apr 2018 — present
 Developed a PWA app that runs off a microservices based backend that integrates with dynamics 365.
 App synchronises accross multible devices and runs on any modern device and is offline-first.

+Helped run and organise a blockchain hackathon.
+Was involved from the initial planning stages to the latenight cleanup.
+[FIXTHIS]

 Technologies used:
 * JavaScript
 * Polymer 3.0